 Thrifty Scot: In the Don Rosa canon, this is a family trait of the McDuck Clan, and it's one they're very proud of — the ghosts of Scrooge's ancestors ensure he survives a would-have-been fatal injury when they discover his destiny is to become the most tightfisted tightward the world will ever see.
 In fact, one of Scrooge's ancestors lost a battle (and his life) because he was too cheap to buy arrows for his archers.

 Unstoppable Rage: He makes Donald look like a pacifist in comparison.
 There is a story where at one point, Scrooge is chained up in a riverboat, with his enemies gloating over him and reading out loud one of his letters from his mother and mocking it.
 This sends him off the deep end.
-What followed ended up becoming a LEDGEND in later years, he ripped apart the riverboat with his BARE HANDS (Including hurling two smokestacks and throwing a piano out the window) and dragging the baddies off to jail.
+What followed ended up becoming a LEGEND in later years: he ripped apart the riverboat with his BARE HANDS (including hurling two smokestacks and throwing a piano out the window) and dragged the baddies off to jail.
 In present times, no one is even sure if that incident even happened.

 Violent Glaswegian: He's Scottish, has a real short temper, and won't hesitate to get violent.